 The reason residential delivery costs more?
-Last mile shipping.
+Last mile logistics.

-Most of the commonly used shipping carriers add a last mile shipping surcharge when delivering to residential addresses.
-This last mile shipping fee is the main reason why it’s more expensive to deliver to residential addresses.
+Most commonly used shipping carriers add a last mile delivery surcharge when delivering to residential addresses.

 According to a report from McKinsey & Company, last mile delivery services make up nearly 50% of a parcel’s total delivery price for small packages.